Tombo3D/My_BlenderGPTs_Knowledge_Files/README.md

 # BlenderGPTs_Knowledge_Files

-This repository contains a summary of Blender's Release Notes in a text file (What's new in Blender 4.2.txt).
+This repository contains summaries of Blender's Release Notes in text files like "What's new in Blender 4.2.txt".

 It includes:
 - **Commit links** (such as "13a3603578") that point to specific changes in the Blender source code.